error

 our operations, by 2030.

-• We’ve worked behind the scenes with our suppliers to identify ways of eliminating waste packaging from coming into our offices.
-We worked with the supplier of our new laptops for example to minimise the packaging and ensure we could reuse it for the return of the old laptops.
-Once our laptops are returned, they are refurbished for reuse or donated to our partner schools across the UK through our community programme.
+• We’ve worked with our suppliers to identify ways of eliminating waste packaging from entering our offices.
+For example, we worked with the supplier of our new laptops to minimise the packaging and ensure we could reuse it for the return of the old laptops.
+Once our laptops are returned, they are refurbished for reuse or are donated to our partner schools across the UK through our community programme.

 • In collaboration with our supplier, we donate a range of unused office items and equipment to schools and charities.